zz1000-god/HLDMClient/README.md

   - Added `cl_oldbob` weapon bob like in pre HL25 update

 ### 👕 Forced Models
+- `cl_forcemodel "player nickname" "model` - Replace model by nickname.
+- `cl_forcemmodel "oldmodel" "newmodel"` - Replace all models by model, example gordon replaced to gman.
-- `cl_forceenmodel "model"` — Replace all enemy models with a specific one.
+- `cl_forceenemymodel "model"` — Replace all enemy models with a specific one.
 - `cl_forceteammodel "model"` — Replace all teammates' models.

 ### 🛠️ Bug Fixes